Contribution Templates

 View and Create Input Ranges

-1. If you are modifying an existing input range, select it in the list, and proceed to Step 4.
+1. If you are modifying an existing input formula, select it from the list, and proceed to Step 4.

 2. Select Create a new Input Range.